jbelyeu/SV-plaudit/README.md

 ```
 python Samplot/src/samplot.py -n NA12878,NA12889,NA12890 -b Samplot/test/data/NA12878_restricted.bam,Samplot/test/data/NA12889_restricted.bam,Samplot/test/data/NA12890_restricted.bam -o 4_115928726_115931880.png -s 115928726 -e 115931880 -c chr4 -a -t DEL
 ```

+The arguments used above are:

+`-n` The names to be shown for each sample in the plot

+`-b` The BAM/CRAM files of the samples (comma-separated)

+`-o` The name of the output file containing the plot

+`-s` The start location of the region of interest

+`-e` The end location of the region of interest

+`-c` The chromosome of the region of interest

+`-a` A flag requiring the script to output an additional metadata file based on the arguments to this call, useful for PlotCritic.
+The file will be in .json format and will have the same name as the output file specified by `-o` excpet for the extension .json

+`-t` The type of the variant of interest

 This will create two files, named `4_115928726_115931880.png` and `4_115928726_115931880.json`.
 The latter file contains the metadata necessary for PlotCritic and scoring.
 The image created is below:

 <img src="/doc/imgs/4_115928726_115931880.png">